Orix Buffaloes: BlueWave

-Orix Buffaloes (2005 to present)
+Orix Buffaloes (2005–present)

 Following the 2004 Nippon Professional Baseball realignment, the BlueWave merged with the Osaka Kintetsu Buffaloes.
 The team struggled since its merger, only finishing in the top half (or A Class) of the Pacific league once from 2005 to 2013.
 In 2008, The Buffaloes finished second in the Pacific League, going 75–68–1 and finishing 2 1/2 games behind the Saitama Seibu Lions, but were swept by the Hokkaido Nippon Ham Fighters at home in the first stage of the Climax Series.
 After two seasons of finishing last in the Pacific League, they finished first in 2021, going 70–55–18.
 They swept the Chiba Lotte Marines in the final stage of the Climax Series to make their first Japan Series appearance since 1996.
 Ultimately, they were defeated by the Tokyo Yakult Swallows in six games.
 In 2022, despite a rough start to the season, the Buffaloes finished 1st after a 5–2 win over the Tohoku Rakuten Golden Eagles on the final day of the Pacific League regular season, combined with the Fukuoka SoftBank Hawks losing to the Marines, 5–2, at the same time the game was happening, and also because they had 5 more wins against the Hawks during the regular season, 15–10.
 The Buffaloes would defeat the Fukuoka Softbank Hawks in the Final Stage of the 2022 Pacific League Climax Series, 4 games to 1, which set up a rematch of the previous year's Japan Series, but this time the Buffaloes exacted revenge on the Swallows, defeating them 4 games to 2.
 Following that campaign, Masataka Yoshida requested to be posted to MLB, and signed with the Boston Red Sox that offseason.
 In 2023, an 86-53-4 record yielded them their third straight Pacific League pennant, alongside Yamamoto winning his 3rd consecutive Triple Crown.
 They swept the Chiba Lotte Marines in the final stage of the Climax Series to make their third Japan Series appearance.
 However, the Buffaloes were defeated by the Hanshin Tigers in seven games.
 Yoshinobu Yamamoto's posting to MLB proved to be too much for the Buffaloes to handle, as without their legendary ace, the Buffaloes fell to a record of 63-77-3, ending the year in fifth place.
 Following that season, manager Satoshi Nakajima announced he was stepping down after he failed to guide the Buffaloes to their fourth straight pennant.
 He was replaced with Mamoru Kishida.